DongJoonPark0321/dongjoonpark0321.github.io/_pages/research.md

 ### International Doctorate Recipients’ Career
 Park, Dong Joon, and Dylan Simburger*.
 “Investigating South Asian Exceptionalism with Place of Education and Stage of Career.” [under review]

-Park, Dong Joon, and Yiwen Zeng*.
-“Who Gets to Use Their Expertise?
+Park, Dong Joon.
+“Who Gets to Keep Their Research Careers?
 Gender, Mobility, and Research Careers for U.S.-trained Asian Doctorates” [in progress]

 ### Postdoctoral Researchers’ Career
 Sacco, Timothy, Dong Joon Park, and Erin Leahey.
 “From Postdoc to Professor: How Work Activity and Gender Shape Academic Career Outcomes” [in progress]